 Unless otherwise optioned, factory fill coolant is an ethylene glycol, nitrited organic acid technology (NOAT) extended life coolant (ELC) formulation at a 50:50 coolant-to-distilled water mixture.
-The factory fill exceeds ASTM D6210 and Caterpillar EC-1 requirements.
+The factory fill meets or exceeds ASTM D6210 and Cummins Engineering Standard 14603 for ISX and PX engines, and MAT74002 for PACCAR MX-11 and MX-13 engine requirements.
 Maintaining coolant chemistry and freeze protection is critical to engine and cooling system component health and longevity.